guglielmopiasenti/hyprland-dotfiles/README.md

 ![Alt text](Screenshot_2023-12-02_19-41-39.png)

+(I will add in the future an auto installer script.
+For the moment you can follow the guide to install Hyprland and then copy my dotfiles)

 Welcome!
 This is a comprehensive guide on how to install Hyprland and use my dotfiles.
 If I forgot any step or you feel unsure about something written in this guide, feel free to check out the official hyprland guide at : https://wiki.hyprland.org/Getting-Started/Master-Tutorial/